ArtistYear AmeriCorps Fellows serve as full-time Teaching Artists in low-income schools across America.

 - Regular communication, meetings, and collaboration with parents, school staff members, and ArtistYear leadership.

-- Assisting school partner faculty members as requested; stepping in as an emergency substitute art or music teacher at a school site if requested.
+- Assisting school partner faculty members as requested.

 - Completing required documentation and records for school site and ArtistYear, such as daily virtual standup participation, blogging responsibilities, timekeeping, assessment protocols, and lesson plans.